l-gosling/content-hub/assets/README.md

 ## Keychain

 You can find a keychain in the `maester_keychain.stl` file.
 For the best look, I would switch filament right before you're at the logo layer.
-And if you want you can also add a small nfc sticker if you pause at layer 4 (with 0.2mm layer height).
+And if you want you can also add a small NFC sticker if you pause at layer 4 (with 0.2mm layer height).

 ![Sample keychain next to 20 cents euro coin](maester-keychain.jpeg)